 Open Educational Resources (OER) at ACC

-Open Educational Resources (OER) are low-cost or free resources in the public domain that are used for teaching, learning and research.
-They include a variety of content and formats under Creative Commons or open use licensing, from textbooks to simulations to assessment tools.
+Open Educational Resources (OER) are low-cost or free teaching, learning, and research resources in the public domain or released with an open license.
+They include a variety of content and formats from textbooks to simulations to assessment tools.

 Typically, OER can be combined or adapted by the faculty member to suit their teaching needs and methods.
-In addition to the pedagogical advantages allowing faculty to assemble the resources they choose to create diverse learning environments for students, OER can also help lower the cost of education for students, thereby increasing access.
+In addition to the pedagogical advantages of allowing faculty to assemble the resources they choose to create diverse learning environments for students, OER can also help lower the cost of education for students, thereby increasing access.